DNPLab/DNPLab/docs/source/examples.rst

 #.
 Perform a Fourier transformation
 #.
 Phase correct the resulting spectrum

-If you installed dnpLab using pip.
+If you installed dnplab using pip.
 Otherwise, you have to specify the path to the package explicitly:

 .. code-block:: python

    import numpy as np
-   import dnpLab as dnp
+   import dnplab as dnp

 .. note::
-   If you downloaded dnpLab via GitHub and haven't installed, you must add the directory for dnpLab to the system path before importing dnpLab.
+   If you downloaded dnplab via GitHub and haven't installed, you must add the directory for dnplab to the system path before importing dnplab.
 Add the following lines to the beginning of the script:

    .. code-block:: python

       import sys
-      sys.path.append('path/to/dnpLab/package')
+      sys.path.append('path/to/dnplab/package')

 In the next step load a single FID in Bruker format: